wandersoncferreira/braindump/content/_index.md

 draft = false
 +++

-## Hi! {#hi}
+## Hello Human {#hi}

-I'm [Wand](https://github.com/wandersoncferreira), and you've chanced upon my braindump.
+I'm [Wand](https://github.com/wandersoncferreira), and you've chanced upon my zettelkasten.
 This website contains my working notes accumulated over some years.
-They're in a really messy transition state: most of them are literature notes, and there are close to no conceptual notes, which I intend to start taking soon.

 I also haven't made good entry-points to my brain yet, but you can start hopping around by going to the [full index](/posts/).

 Have fun!